vimlet/eon/eon-framework/docs/release/tutorial/entries/[4]Components/Checkbox.md

 ## Examples

 ### Enable and check dynamically
-In this example one of the vc-checkbox is disabled and other is checked, but after a second the disabled and unchecked checkbox will be enabled and checked.
+In this example one of the eon-checkbox is disabled and other is checked, but after a second the disabled and unchecked checkbox will be enabled and checked.
 ``` [html]
 <!-- Initially checkbox checked -->
-<vc-checkbox label="Checkbox 1" name="options" value="myCheckbox1" checked="true"></vc-checkbox>
+<eon-checkbox label="Checkbox 1" name="options" value="myCheckbox1" checked="true"></eon-checkbox>
 <!-- Initially checkbox disabled -->
-<vc-checkbox id="myCheckbox2" label="Checkbox 2" name="options" value="myCheckbox2" disabled="true"></vc-checkbox>
+<eon-checkbox id="myCheckbox2" label="Checkbox 2" name="options" value="myCheckbox2" disabled="true"></eon-checkbox>
 ```

 ``` [javascript]